 IT skills are your passport to a wide range of career options.

-This course can give you specialist work relevant IT skills in many aspects of computing including units on computer hardware, programming, website design and knowledge of underlying principles of the internet.
+The course will give you specialist work-relevant IT skills in many aspects of computing including units on computer hardware, programming, website design and knowledge of underlying principles of the internet.

 Careers in this industry are endless and more IT jobs are becoming available day by day with some of the country's top earning brackets.

 You will study eight units on a variety of topics:

 - Online World (externally assessed): Extend your knowledge of the main technologies and processes which make the internet work.